Washington state weather: Hail, thunder, Tri-Cities windstorm, I-90 closed by dust storm

 Hail, thunder and lightning flashed through Western Washington.
 Trees fell across roadways, and power outages were reported in the Tri-Cities on Sunday.
-High winds and dust storms closed Interstate 90 from east of Moses Lake to Highway 395 at Ritzville about 3 p.m.
-Saturday afternoon until about 9 p.m.
+High winds and dust storms closed Interstate 90 from east of Moses Lake to Highway 395 at Ritzville from about 3 to 9 p.m.
+Saturday.

 Hope you had a good weekend despite some of the weather in Washington state over the past couple of days.